zwolner/learn-deploy-on-day-one-cb-gh-000/README.md

 Now that you have everything locally, let's take stock of what we have.
 Take a look at `index.html` and `profile.html` in the browser.
 To do this:

 * If you're working on a Mac, you can just find the file locally using Finder and click to view the webpage in Chrome.
-* If you're working on Nitrous, it's a bit more involved: first push your changes to your GitHub fork, then download your GitHub repo to your computer as a zip file, unzip it and open up the HTML files locally.
+* If you're working on the Learn IDE, you can right-click the file in the filetree and select "Open in Browser".

 You may need to cycle a few times until everything looks good.
 Once you're happy with it, you're ready to submit.